Legal Marketing for Solo Attorneys and Small Law Firms: A Short Guide

 7. Use Social Media Strategically

 Focus on 1–2 platforms that match your audience.
+Post tips, client wins (with permission), blogs, and community involvement.
+Be consistent but don’t overdo it.
 For most firms:

 • LinkedIn: Best for B2B and networking